Fukki/-AKEF-SKPORT---Auto-claim-daily/README.md

    - Select event source → "Time-driven"
    - Select type of time based trigger → "Day timer"
    - Select time of day → Up to you ex "Midnight to 1 AM".
-**Note:** The "Day timer" runs once at a random time within the selected window.
+<br>Note: The "Day timer" runs once at a random time within the selected window.
 For example, if you choose "Midnight to 1 AM", the script will run at a random time within that range and will generally run at a similar time in subsequent executions.
 3. Once finished, click Save.
 Google will ask for permissions because the script uses authentication (well… no surprise there 😛).
 Click Advanced and proceed with the Unsafe option.

 **Discord Notification (Webhook)**